antoniwan/SoundCraft/README.md

 Want to use this music in a film, podcast, game, or paid project?

-I’m open to licensing, sync rights, and collaborations.
-Let’s build something together.
+I'm open to licensing, sync rights, and collaborations.
+Let's build something together.

 📧 antoniorodriguez@proton.me
 🌐 https://stronghandssoftheart.com